-A program of drilling and optimization activities was sanctioned by IPC as a part of the operational and capital budgets for 2018 and we remain on track to deliver the programs as planned and announced at our Capital Markets Day in February.
-New drilling in the oil pools in Canada is planned to commence in the fourth quarter of 2018 with six locations and this will be the first drilling activity on the Suffield Assets in more than four years.
-Required regulatory approvals are well underway to support continued drilling through to the end of 2019, with the inventory of well locations being actively matured to continue development beyond 2019.
+A program of drilling and optimization activities was sanctioned by IPC as a part of the operational and capital budgets for 2018 and we remain on track to deliver the programs as planned and announced at our CMD in February.
+New drilling in the oil pools in Canada commenced after the reporting period in the fourth quarter of 2018 which is the first drilling activity on the Suffield Assets in more than four years.
+Required regulatory approvals are well underway to support continued drilling through to the end of 2019, with the inventory of well locations beyond that being actively matured.

-A review of the opportunities to increase production from the shallow gas wells has been ongoing since the start of 2018 and the optimization program has already shown significant benefits.
+A review of the opportunities to increase production from the shallow gas wells has been ongoing since the start of 2018 and the optimization program has already shown positive production effects.
 In addition a capital program has been approved to target well recompletions, stimulation activities and activation of reservoir zones which are currently not on production.
-Capital activities on the gas side have been minimal since 2010 and there is significant opportunity to add volumes with minimal investment.
-The IPC team in Canada has identified opportunities to target wells which will benefit from stimulation and recompletion, or have unproduced zones.
+Capital activities on the gas side have been minimal since 2010 and there is opportunity to increase gas production with minimal investment.

-Capital projects have also been identified to potentially add further value for the Suffield Assets and there are a range of additional opportunities under review.
-During the course of the second quarter of 2018, a project to reroute around eight percent of produced gas volumes from Alderson to be sold at Empress pricing rather than AECO pricing was sanctioned.
-As the Empress price has had a premium to AECO over the course of 2018, this project has a payout of around 3 months based on the average price differential in 2018 and is expected to allow for almost 100% of IPC gas volumes to be sold at Empress pricing from Q4 2018.
+In the third quarter of 2018, a project to reroute certain produced gas volumes was successfully executed to allow almost 100 percent of IPC's gas production in Canada to be sold at Empress pricing rather than AECO pricing.
+As the Empress price has had a premium to AECO over the course of 2018, this project has a payout of around 6 months based on the average price differential in 2018.